 “When the mind is full of judgment it is using the mental resources you need to see opportunities.”

-No matter how smart you are, your brain still seems to get the best of you when you are under pressure, irritated, or just plain busy.
-Yet you can outsmart your brain and make more powerful choices if you know how your brain works.
+No matter how smart you are, your brain still seems to get the best of you when you are under pressure, questioned, or just plain busy.
+You can make more powerful choices if you know how your brain works and what is motivating the behavior of your colleagues.
 You can ease your tension, settle arguments, and release frustrations with your knowledge of the brain.
-Dr. Reynolds will help you understand and even laugh at how your brain works so you can consciously choose how to better commit your time, your mind and your heart for greater success.
+Dr. Reynolds will help you understand and even laugh at how your brain works so you can consciously choose your own emotional state and deescalate reactions and conflicts with others.

-During this program, you will learn how to:
+During this program, participants will learn how to:

-- Shift into the “optimal productive state” to make the best decisions in the moment
+- Use various techniques to shift into the “optimal productive state” to make the best emotional, relationship, and task-related decisions in the moment